Taylor Walls Player Props: Rays vs. Twins

 Taylor Walls At The Plate

-- Walls has picked up an RBI in 28.9% of his games this season, with more than one RBI in 6.7% of his games.
-He has also driven in three or more runs in two contests.
+- Walls has picked up an RBI in 28.3% of his games this year, with two or more RBI in 6.5% of his games.
+He has also plated three or more runs in two contests.

-- In 22 of 45 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.